Drones and Drone Photography for Hikers

 After all, you don’t want to crash your new drone in a tree or drop it in a body of water because.
 Mixing up the controller’s commands is a real danger, especially the first few times you fly it.

 Find an isolated place where you can fly undisturbed.
-Try different manoeuvres, and play around with the video and photography settings.
+Try different maneuvers, and play around with the video and photography settings.
 Of course, you want to make sure you master these controls before going out in the field, so you can focus on shooting photos or videos.

 Essentially, mastering and “automating” the controls in your brain is critical.
 It will take some time to master that.
 Nonetheless, flying is always great fun, so you will have mastered flying even before realizing it!